 Notable fact: Price has a lifetime score of five percent and a score of zero for 2015 from the League of Conservation Voters.

-Nominated for: Attorney General
+Confirmed for: Attorney General

 Why you should worry: In 1986, his appointment to a federal judgeship was derailed because he was deemed too racist.
 He has called organizations that protect our civil rights “un-American,” and he has opposed the Voting Rights Act, landmark legislation that prohibits racial discrimination in voting.
 (This year’s election was the first in 50 years without the full protections of the Act.)